wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 Committing
 ------------------------------------

-Committing is a five-steps process:
+Committing is a four-steps process:

 1. We first find all global objects with a local copy that has been written to, and mark them "locked" by putting in their ``h_revision``